-- 2. Gravel or other surfacing material shall be removed, stabilized soil shall be remediated, and the site, access road, and other associated facilities constructed for the well, treating plant, or saltwater handling facility shall be reshaped as near as is practicable to original contour. - 3.
-The stockpiled topsoil shall be evenly distributed over the disturbed area and, where applicable, the area revegetated with native species or according to the reasonable specifications of the appropriate government land manager or surface owner. - 4.
-An environmental assessment of the site may be required by the director. - 4.5.
-Within thirty days after completing any reclamation, the operator shall file a sundry notice with the director reporting the work performed.
+2. Gravel or other surfacing material shall be removed, stabilized soil shall be remediated, and the site, access road, and other associated facilities constructed for the well, treating plant, or saltwater handling facility shall be reshaped as near as is practicable to original contour.

-5.6.
+- 3. The stockpiled topsoil shall be evenly distributed over the disturbed area and, where applicable, the area revegetated with native species or according to the reasonable specifications of the appropriate government land manager or surface owner. - 4.
+A site assessment may be required by the director, before and after reclamation of the site. - 4.5.
+Within thirty days after completing any reclamation, the operator shall file a sundry notice with the director reporting the work performed. - 5.6.
 The director, with the consent of the appropriate government land manager or surface owner, may waive the requirement of reclamation of the site and access road after a well is plugged or treating plant or saltwater handling facility is decommissioned and shall record documentation of the waiver with the recorder of the county in which the site or road is located.

-History: Effective April 1, 2012; amended effective April 1, 2014; October 1, 2016.
+History: Effective April 1, 2012; amended effective April 1, 2014; October 1, 2016; \\\\\.